sjbrown/misc_work/deckahedron/foundation.md

 experience.
 Most exciting stuff happens *during play*, so by starting simply, the players can get into the adventure sooner.

-It is the aim of Deckahedron that a typical first game with 4 players should have a 20-minute rules explanation, and character creation should take around 30 minutes.
-The adventure should begin before the first hour.
+A typical first game with 4 players should have a 20-minute rules explanation, and character creation should take around 30 minutes.
+The adventure should begin before the first hour is over.

 # Modules List